Snowflake-Labs/terraform-provider-snowflake/docs/resources/user.md

 - `last_name` (String, Sensitive) Last name of the user.
 - `lock_timeout` (Number) Number of seconds to wait while trying to lock a resource, before timing out and aborting the statement.
 For more information, check [LOCK_TIMEOUT docs](https://docs.snowflake.com/en/sql-reference/parameters#lock-timeout).
 - `log_level` (String) Specifies the severity level of messages that should be ingested and made available in the active event table.
 Messages at the specified level (and at more severe levels) are ingested.
 For more information about log levels, see [Setting log level](https://docs.snowflake.com/en/developer-guide/logging-tracing/logging-log-level).
 For more information, check [LOG_LEVEL docs](https://docs.snowflake.com/en/sql-reference/parameters#log-level).
-- `login_name` (String) The name users use to log in.
+- `login_name` (String, Sensitive) The name users use to log in.
 If not supplied, snowflake will use name instead.
 - `multi_statement_count` (Number) Number of statements to execute when using the multi-statement capability.
 For more information, check [MULTI_STATEMENT_COUNT docs](https://docs.snowflake.com/en/sql-reference/parameters#multi-statement-count).
 - `must_change_password` (Boolean) Specifies whether the user is forced to change their password on next login (including their first/initial login) into the system.
 - `network_policy` (String) Specifies the network policy to enforce for your account.
 Network policies enable restricting access to your account based on users’ IP address.
 For more details, see [Controlling network traffic with network policies](https://docs.snowflake.com/en/user-guide/network-policies).
 Any existing network policy (created using [CREATE NETWORK POLICY](https://docs.snowflake.com/en/sql-reference/sql/create-network-policy)).
 For more information, check [NETWORK_POLICY docs](https://docs.snowflake.com/en/sql-reference/parameters#network-policy).